-The Wingate test is an anaerobic performance test.
-A 30-second, all-out sprint on a stationary cycle against a braking torque.
+The Wingate test is a 30-second, all-out sprint on a cycle ergometer (think spin bike or stationary cycle) against a weighted braking resistance.

-Developed in the 1970s to quantify anaerobic power and capacity, the Wingate has become one of the most utlized fitness tests.
-Adapted over time for slightly different performance measurements and participant requirements, the Wingate has been hacked together to ‘make work, work’.
+Developed in the 1970s to quantify anaerobic ability, it has become one of the most utilized fitness tests.
+Adapted over time for slightly different measurements and participant requirements, it has been hacked together to ‘make work, work’.

-Importantly, the Wingate Anaerobic test has repeatedly proven a valid and reliable predictor for anaerobic power and capacity.
+Importantly, the anaerobic test has repeatedly proven a valid and reliable predictor of anaerobic fitness.

-The Wingate Test provides athletes, coaches and sport scientists with specific, relevant data on four different variables:
+The Wingate test simply provides athletes, coaches, and sports scientists with specific, relevant data on four different variables:

 - (AC) anaerobic capacity